Visual Concentration Attention Therapy (VCAT)

-Advances in mental health research show that healthy brain functioning is at the core of successful treatment and long-term recovery from mental health and substance use disorders.
+Advances in mental health research show that healthy brain functioning is essential for successful treatment and long‑term recovery from mental health and substance use disorders.

-For this reason, we leverage brain-based treatment methodologies and state-of-the-art technology to effectively give you the tools to overcome your psychological disorders and/or drug addiction now and long after you’ve left our facility.
-Our goal is to make long-lasting recovery as easy and effective as possible by targeting your body’s control center (i.e., your brain).
+For this reason, VCAT Treatment Center leverages brain‑based methodologies and state‑of‑the‑art technology.
+As a result, clients receive effective tools to overcome psychological disorders and addiction both during treatment and long after leaving our facility.
+Our goal is to make recovery sustainable by targeting the body’s control center—the brain.

-Visual Concentration Attention Therapy (VCAT) is a non-invasive Visual Field brain stimulator and neuropathway therapy developed, researched, and maintained by our founder Dr. Nader Siahdohoni.
-And as you can guess, this revolutionary treatment is the basis of our center’s name—and deservedly so.
+Visual Concentration Attention Therapy (VCAT) is a non‑invasive Visual Field brain stimulator and neuropathway therapy developed, researched, and maintained by our founder, Dr. Nader Siahdohoni.
+As you can guess, this revolutionary treatment is the foundation of our center’s name—and deservedly so.

-VCAT is arguably the most precise treatment for relieving the symptoms of neuropsychological, psychological, and substance use disorders.
-It is effective, quick, and safe.
-This cutting-edge neuropathway therapy has also been shown to be an excellent way to improve overall mental and cognitive health.
+VCAT is arguably one of the most precise therapies for relieving symptoms of neuropsychological, psychological, and substance use disorders.
+Moreover, it is effective, quick, and safe.
+This cutting‑edge neuropathway therapy has also been shown to improve overall mental and cognitive health.

-More specifically, the neuroscience-based treatment uses the therapeutic theories of Attentional Stimulation, memory tracking, and Neural Networks to stimulate dysregulated or affected brain areas from the Visual Field (VF).
+More specifically, this neuroscience‑based treatment leverages the therapeutic theories of Attentional Stimulation, memory tracking, and Neural Networks to stimulate dysregulated or affected brain areas from the Visual Field (VF).

-The direct attentional stimulation of the brain can improve the symptoms of a wide range of mental health issues—including addiction, mood disorders, ADHD (Attention-Deficit/Hyperactivity Disorder), seizures, dual diagnosis, and schizophrenia, among others.
+As a result, direct attentional stimulation of the brain can improve symptoms across a wide range of mental health issues—including addiction, mood disorders, ADHD (Attention‑Deficit/Hyperactivity Disorder), seizures, dual diagnosis, and schizophrenia.

 VCAT is a sophisticated form of neuropathway therapy based on comprehensive research by some of the world’s leading neuroscientists and psychologists.